-Legg-Calvé-Perthes disease (LCPD), also called coxa plana, is a disorder of the hip in which blood supply to the proximal femoral epiphysis is temporarily interrupted, resulting in avascular necrosis and permanent deformity of the femoral head and acetabulum.
+Legg-Calvé-Perthes disease (LCPD), also called coxa plana, is a disorder of the hip in which blood supply to the proximal femoral epiphysis Epiphysis The head of a long bone that is separated from the shaft by the epiphyseal plate until bone growth stops.
+At that time, the plate disappears and the head and shaft are united.
+Bones: Structure and Types is temporarily interrupted, resulting in avascular necrosis Avascular Necrosis Hip Fractures and permanent deformity Deformity Examination of the Upper Limbs of the femoral head and acetabulum.

 Legg-Calvé-Perthes disease is a multifactorial disease that is likely caused by a combination of genetic and environmental factors.
 The exact etiology is unknown, but interruption of the blood supply is the inciting cause.

 There are 4 stages of LCPD:

 The diagnosis of LCPD is clinical and confirmed through targeted imaging, so a high degree of suspicion is required in the approach to the limping child.

 Short stature: due to genetics Genetics Genetics is the study of genes and their functions and behaviors.
 Basic Terms of Genetics, developmental disorders, and leg-length discrepancy, child may be shorter in stature.